rmyorston/pdpmake/README.md

 modernish Unix-style systems.
 (Command line options may not work properly on BSD:  search for 'BSD' in main.c and adjust to suit.)

-In its default configuration only POSIX features are supported.
+In its default configuration only POSIX.1-2017 features are supported.
 Some extensions can be enabled by setting `ENABLE_FEATURE_MAKE_EXTENSIONS` to 1.
-These are largely compatible with GNU make:
+These are largely compatible with GNU make and/or a future POSIX
+standard:

  - double-colon rules
  - `-include` to ignore missing include files